digital-archives/HISTGA1011/final_project/index.md

 To ensure a well-rounded project, your chosen collection must meet the following criteria:

-- **Your collection must include materials beyond standard paper-based formats.**
+- **Your collection must be described by an existing online archival finding aid.**
+- Though you will be choosing collection materials already in an existing institution's holdings and described in an online finding aid, the materials themselves should have **not already been made available online**.
+This will require browsing finding aids and determining/making sure those materials are otherwise not available through a digital library/collection website.
+- You do not have to propose a plan for all components of a finding aid (unless you want to!).
+You will need to deliberately select groups of materials (e.g., one series, or one type of format.)
 - While some **flat materials** (e.g., photographs, maps, manuscripts) may be included, **your project cannot focus exclusively on paper-based materials that only require scanning or photography.**
-- Your project must engage with at least **one other format**, such as:
+- Your project must engage with at least **one other non-paper based format**, such as:
-  - **Magnetic media** (e.g., audiotapes, videotapes, floppy disks, hard drives)
+  - **Magnetic recorded media** (e.g., audiotapes, videotapes, floppy disks, hard drives)
   - **Optical media** (e.g., CDs, DVDs)
-  - **Born-digital files** requiring file format migration or emulation
+  - **Born-digital records** requiring file format migration or emulation (software, database records)

 ---

 ## Project Goals

 Your final paper and presentation should:
-- **Demonstrate the significance** of the collection and why it should be prioritized for digitization.
+- **Demonstrate the significance** of the materials you selected and why it should be prioritized for access.
-- **Articulate the technical and logistical considerations** of the digitization/transfer process.
+- **Articulate the technical, labor and logistical considerations** of the process of not only getting the materials online, but also promoting their discovery and access.
-- **Explain how the project aligns with institutional priorities** and contributes to broader digital preservation efforts.
+- **Explain how the project aligns with institutional priorities** and contributes to broader digital preservation and archiving efforts.
-- **Persuade senior leadership** to support and fund your proposal by presenting a compelling case for its impact.

-This project is an opportunity to apply **digital preservation principles** in a real-world context, critically engage with **selection and access strategies**, and develop skills in **planning and advocacy** within archival institutions.
+This project is an opportunity to apply digital archiving and preservation principles in a real-world context, critically engage with selection and access strategies, and develop skills in planning and advocacy within archival institutions.